 How Do I Know What To Focus On?

 If your district provided you a list of specific topics to discuss with your mentee, you’ll want to start there.
 Through your conversations, you’ll start to get a sense of areas where he/she wants more guidance.
 Definitely encourage the new teacher to ask questions so you know where to focus!
 (And remember that just because they aren’t asking questions doesn’t mean they don’t have any!)

 During those first professional days when you head back to school, I suggest creating a calendar for the school year with a list of topics your mentee will need to know about.
 You can organize it by month or by quarter/semester.
 Look at the school calendar and last year’s plan book to get an idea of topics your mentee needs to know.
 Be sure to plan ahead for important topics like report cards and end-of-year testing.

 The key is to go slow and avoid sharing an overwhelming amount of information.
-In the very beginning of the school year, I start with need-to-know basics about the school building, staff, accessing technology, setting up the classroom, etc. Then, I move into first-week-of-school activities and the first instructional units.
+At the beginning of the school year, I start with need-to-know basics about the school building, staff, accessing technology, setting up the classroom, etc. Then, I move into first-week-of-school activities and the first instructional units.

 It might also help to chat up any second-year teachers in your building to see what they really needed help with last year.

 Should I Do New Teacher Observations?

 Yes – and it should go both ways.
 It’s helpful for you to observe the beginning teacher at work, but you should also invite him/her to visit you in your classroom (along with other teachers at the school if possible).
 Talk to your lead mentor teacher or principal about getting coverage so you can observe each other.

 A few tips for a new teacher observation: